wdi-sf-fall/notes/week_07_rails_continued/day_03_nested_resources/dusk_api_requests/README.md

 We'll start with an overview of curl, next we'll hop into a binding.pry session with a goal of making a simple API request, finally we'll take part in a pair programming excersise to reinforce what we just learned.

 ##Curl
-Curl allows you to make requests from your terminal.
-It can be particularly helpful in simulating post requests.
-Our goal here will be to use curl in order to step into a binding.pry session.
+Curl allows you to make requests from your terminal. `curl http://www.example.com`

+It can be particularly helpful in simulating post requests.  `curl -X POST -d "name=billy" localhost:3000/curlme`

 ##Advanced Binding
 Let's examine how we can use binding.pry to peak behind the scenes and get deeper understanding of how the methods we're using work.